+17) What is the advantage of generic collection?

 Generics in Java

 The Java Generics programming is introduced in J2SE 5 to deal with type-safe objects.

 Before generics, we can store any type of objects in collection i.e. non-generic.
 Now generics, forces the java programmer to store specific type of objects.